Angel Heart

 ⏱️ Runtime & Duration

-The total runtime of Angel Heart is 113 minutes (1h 53m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Angel Heart (1987) is 113 minutes (1h 53m).
+Directed by Alan Parker, the film runs for 113 minutes in its complete theatrical version.

 Verdict Summary